hgeaydem/openshift-virt-labs/README.md

 ### Lab architecture

 The entire setup is contained within infrastructure provided by RHPDS.
-All you need to do is Order the lab and access the CNV Workbook Link!
+All you need to do is Order the lab and click on the **OpenShift Virtualization Lab Workbook link**!

 The deployment is visualised as follows:

 <center>
     <img src="docs/workshop/content/img/labarch.png"/>
 </center>

-> **REMINDER**: **Within this environment you can access all aspects of the lab through the deployed lab guide which is available via the CNV Workbook Link in the RHPDS email.**

 > **NOTE**: For the purposes of this repo and the labs themselves, any reference to "CNV," "Container-native Virtualization," "OpenShift Virtualization," and "KubeVirt" can be used interchangeably.